 She wasn’t in her dorm room in the University of Saint Rita, the medical school in Manila she was supposed to be attending that year.
 Christie wasn’t there in the room, and her roommate’s bed was nowhere to be found, too.
 Alyssa’s bed was different, too.
 It was a little bit bigger, and the mattress and pillows were softer, somehow, more comfortable.
 Her bed sheets and pillows, instead of the white and gray ones she had brought from home, were now a bright shade of fuchsia pink, her favorite shade.

 She looked down at herself.
 Well, she was still wearing her pajamas from last night, at least.
 She got up and walked over to the study table at the corner of the room.
 Her laptop was still on it, but there was now a book shelf above the table, filled with textbooks.
 Wheater’s Functional Histology.
 Gray’s Anatomy.
 Guyton and Hall Textbook of Medical Physiology.
 She counted them, running the spines under the tip of her index finger.
-All her new Medicine textbooks were all still there, but she knew she had piled them onto a small stack on the floor beside her desk last night, because she was pretty sure her room didn’t have a bookshelf last night.
+All her new Medicine textbooks were still there, but she knew she had piled them onto a small stack on the floor beside her desk last night, because she was pretty sure her room didn’t have a bookshelf just the night prior.

-She made her way towards the window.
-She pulled open the curtains—which were the same shade of pink as her bed sheets—and sunlight came streaming in.
+She made her way towards the window, pulled open the curtains—which were the same shade of pink as her bed sheets—and sunlight came streaming in.
 Outside were trees—acacia, narra, calachuchi.
 She could also hear the twittering of birds.
 This really wasn’t what she remembered the view was like outside of her room, because all she could see outside their window before was the street and a couple of other apartment buildings.

 She closed the curtains, and went over to the door.
 It opened to a hallway, with doors on each side.
 A few other female students were lingering in the halls, and some of those who passed her by stared at her.
 They were wearing uniforms, but it wasn’t the all-white uniform of St. Rita Med; this instead consisted of a white blouse, a blue tie and a blue checkered skirt of a similar shade, and over that was a dark blue jacket.